Applying for Financial Aid

 - Review, and if necessary, complete all of the steps on the ‘Financial Aid Action’ page.

 What Happens Next?

-The federal Central Processing System (CPS) may select your FAFSA for verification, a process that requires the OSFAS to confirm the data supplied by the applicant and/or parent(s) on the students’ FAFSA by collecting tax returns, W-2 forms, and other applicable information.
+The Federal Central Processing System (CPS) may select your FAFSA for verification, a process that requires the OSFAS to confirm the data supplied by the applicant and/or parent(s) on the students’ FAFSA by collecting tax returns, W-2 forms, and other applicable information.
 The OSFAS will notify you via your University email account if documentation is required.

-If your file has been selected for verification by the federal processor, your financial aid package should be considered an “estimate” until our office has received and reviewed all required documentation, as your financial aid is subject to revision based upon final review of the required documents.
+If your file was selected for verification by the federal processor, your financial aid package should be considered an “estimate” until our office has received and reviewed all required documentation, as your financial aid is subject to revision based upon final review of the required documents.
 Additional details are available at http://financialaid.uconn.edu/verification.